Selecting a language will automatically trigger the translation of the page content.

 €3,074.85

-The new LIP is tax-free (but it must be reported with all of your income).
+The new LIP is exempt from income tax (but you have to report it with all of your income).

-It is not subject to social levies (CSG, CRDS...).
+It is also exempt from social levies (CSG, CRDS...).

-It is non-transferrable (it is assigned to you personally and therefore cannot be assigned to another person).
+It is non-transferable (it is assigned to you personally and therefore cannot be transferred to another person).

-It is cumulative with any income or social benefit.
+It can be combined with any income or social benefit.

 Please note